-- 77. In assessing whether the applicant is a fit and proper person to hold a licence, the Council will consider each case on its own merits and will have regard to the adopted guidelines on the relevance of convictions a copy of which is attached at Appendix 7 - 78.
-Darlington Borough Council provides information to the National Register of Taxi Licence Refusals and Revocations (NR3), a mechanism for licensing authorities to share details of individuals who have had a hackney carriage or Private Hire Vehicle (PHV) driver's licence revoked, or an application for one refused.
-This is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Council that is, assessing whether an individual is a fit and proper person to hold a hackney carriage or PHV licence. - 79.
-Where a hackney carriage/ PHV driver's licence is revoked, or an application for one refused, the authority will automatically record this decision on NR3 - 80.
+- 79. In assessing whether the applicant is a fit and proper person to hold a licence, the Council will consider each case on its own merits and will have regard to the adopted guidelines on the relevance of convictions a copy of which is attached at Appendix 7 - 80.
+Darlington Borough Council provides information to the National Register of Taxi Licence Refusals and Revocations (NR3), a mechanism for licensing authorities to share details of individuals who have had a Hackney Carriage drivers licence or Private Hire Vehicle (PHV) driver's licence revoked, or an application for one refused.
+This is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Council that is, assessing whether an individual is a fit and proper person to hold a hackney carriage or PHV licence.

+- 81. Where a hackney carriage/ PHV driver's licence is revoked, or an application for one refused, the authority will automatically record this decision on NR3 - 82.
+A decision to refuse or revoke a licence of an individual thought to present a risk of harm to a child or vulnerable adult will be referred to the DBS - 83.
 All applications for a new driver's licence or licence renewal will automatically be checked on NR3.
 If a search of NR3 indicates a match with an applicant, the authority will seek further information about the entry on the register from the authority which recorded it.
-Any information received as a result of an NR3 search will only be used in respect of the specific licence application and will not be retained beyond the determination of that application - 81.
+Any information received as a result of an NR3 search will only be used in respect of the specific licence application and will not be retained beyond the determination of that application - 84.
 Information will be retained on NR3 for a period of 25 years